cliffano/packer-swaggy-c/README.md

 The Docker image is based on [Ubuntu Linux](https://hub.docker.com/_/ubuntu/).
 It aims to have all Swagger CodeGen supported languages installed, along with Swagger CodeGen CLI jar and [Swaggy C](https://github.com/cliffano/swaggy-c).

-This is handy when you have an OpenAPI spec and you want to build multiple API clients without having to install the languages support one by one.
+This is handy when you have an OpenAPI spec and you want to build multiple API clients without having to install the languages one by one.

-Supported Swagger CodeGen languages: Java, JavaScript, Python, Ruby.
+Supported Swagger CodeGen languages: Clojure, Dart, Erlang, Go, Java, JavaScript, Perl, PHP, Python, Ruby, Scala, TypeScript.
 More coming soon!

 Installation
 ------------